<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 18:44

 APRA CPS 230 is the Prudential Standard for Operational Risk Management.
 It aims to ensure that APRA-regulated entities manage operational risks effectively, maintain critical operations during disruptions, and meet compliance obligations.
+CPS 230 applied from 1 July 2025.
+For pre-existing service provider contracts, requirements apply from the earlier of the next renewal date or 1 July 2026.

 What is APRA CPS 230?

-Its scope covers a range of operational risks, including legal, regulatory, compliance, conduct, technology, data, and change management.
+Its scope covers a range of operational risks, including legal, regulatory, compliance, conduct, technology, data and change management.

 APRA CPS 230 impacts vendor-facing teams such as Procurement, Vendor Management, and Legal by necessitating the effective management of operational risks and disruptions - including those arising from service providers.

-It requires these teams to identify, assess, and manage risks that may result from inadequate or failed internal processes or systems, actions or inactions of people, or external drivers and events.
+The most stringent obligations apply to material service providers (MSPs): those relied on to perform a critical operation or that expose the entity to material operational risk.
+Some services are presumed material unless otherwise justified.APRA CPS 230 requires these teams to identify, assess, and manage risks that may result from inadequate or failed internal processes or systems, actions or inactions of people, or external drivers and events.

 Key Objectives of APRA CPS 230